Shubham-Soni-Coder/Oop_in_python/spaceshoot/aboutgame.md

 - `assests/ship.png`: The image of the player's spaceship.
 - `assests/enemy0.png`, `assests/enemy1.png`, `assests/enemy2.png`: Images of the enemy ships.
 - `assests/bullet.png`: The image of the bullets.
-- 'try.py','try2.py' : test file use can delete it .
+- `try.py`, `try2.py`: Test files, you can delete them.
-- 'scrollbg.py' : fether changes .
+- `scrollbg.py`: Feature changes.
-- 'bgremove.py' : remove the background from the image.
+- `bgremove.py`: Remove the background from the image.

 ## Future Improvements